Contract Nonperformance: Is Coronavirus a Force Majeure Event?

 - The affected party took all reasonable steps to mitigate or avoid the event or its effects.

-1. What’s a Force Majeure Event?
+What Qualifies as a Force Majeure Event?

 Although the World Health Organization (WHO) declared the COVID-19 outbreak a global pandemic on March 11, and while many contractors and companies are unable to perform at no fault of their own, determining whether COVID-19 is a force majeure event still ultimately depends on the specific language a contract uses to define a force majeure event.
 Why?

 - If a force majeure clause doesn’t include epidemic or another term that might encompass the COVID-19 crisis, it may not trigger protection.